paketo-buildpacks/rfcs/text/0000-image-retention-policy.md

-# Define an Image Retention Policy for Paketo Images
+# Define an Image & Dependency Retention Policy for Paketo Images

 ## Summary

-At the moment, the Paketo Project is maintaining images (buildpack, builder, stack, etc..) since the beginning of the project.
-This RFC proposes that we define an image retention policy that would allow the project to delete old images.
+At the moment, the Paketo Project is maintaining images (buildpack, builder, stack, etc..) and hosted dependencies since the beginning of the project.
+This RFC proposes that we define an image and dependency retention policy that would allow the project to delete old images and dependencies.

 ## Motivation

 Multiple reasons:

-1. It is impractical from a cost and resources perspective for the project to maintain all images throughout the history of time.
+1. It is impractical from a cost and resources perspective for the project to maintain all images and dependencies throughout the history of time.
 Time continues on infinitely, and eventually enough resources will accumulate to where this becomes a burden to the project.
 2. It is highly unlikely that images going back to the beginning of the project are still usable.
-Most buildpacks reference external dependencies and those dependencies may no longer exist.
+Many buildpacks reference external dependencies and those dependencies may no longer exist.
-3. Older stacks, buildpacks and builder images very likely are full of vulnerable software and should no longer be used.
+3. Older stacks, buildpacks, builder images and hosted dependencies very likely are full of vulnerable software and should no longer be used.
 4. If users have requirements to retain images for longer periods of time, they can relocate them to their own container image registry before the image retention policy expires the image.
+Older dependencies can be relocated or users can package up a buildpack image that include the dependencies, again, before the retention policy expires.

 ## Detailed Explanation

-This RFC proposes that we retain all images published by the project for at least two year.
+This RFC proposes that we retain all images and hosted dependencies referenced by our images published by the project for at least two year.

 Edge cases: